zyw0904/videpipeplus/README.md

 ## Introduction
-`videopipeplus` is a intelligent video analytics framework for edge heterogeneous devices, improved based on the open source project <a href='https://github.com/sherlockchou86/VideoPipe'>VideoPipe</a>，written in C++.
+`FlexiVision` is a intelligent video analytics framework for edge heterogeneous devices, improved based on the open source project <a href='https://github.com/sherlockchou86/VideoPipe'>VideoPipe</a>，written in C++.
 It has three key advantages: high hardware adaptability, low development barriers, and external hardware integration.
 The framework utilizes a modular design to support various edge hardware acceleration devices, allowing flexible adaptation to resource-constrained edge environments.
 Its model conversion module facilitates cross-device model portability, simplifying deployment.
 Additionally, the graphical development environment enables users to quickly build video analysis pipelines through intuitive operations, significantly lowering the technical barrier.
-The framework also supports real-time interaction with external devices, enhancing automation and responsiveness. `Videopipeplus` can be used to build different types of video analysis applications, suitable for scenarios such as video structuring, image search, face recognition, and behavior analysis in many fields.
+The framework also supports real-time interaction with external devices, enhancing automation and responsiveness. `FlexiVision` can be used to build different types of video analysis applications, suitable for scenarios such as video structuring, image search, face recognition, and behavior analysis in many fields.

 <p style="" align="center">
   <img src="./docs/1.png" width="480" height="376">